Wondering which waterproof smartwatch is the best? Read which watches we rate — and why.

 *Pssst: if you aren’t brushed up on ATM ratings and what they mean, skip down to our section ‘choosing a waterproof smartwatch – things to consider’ at the bottom of this article, where we explain what ATM ratings are all about and much, much more.

 The only downfall?
 She can feel a tad heavy, with 83 grams for the stainless steel version, while the titanium version is a bit friendlier with “only” 72 grams.
 I mean, it is bulky, let’s be honest, so if you’re also bulky yourself or even of an average build, great.
-But if you’re 42kg wet still, you may not feel that comfortable for daylong usage ?
+But if you’re more of the cute & tiny type you may not feel that comfortable wearing this for long periods.

 We could go on for days listing all the specs of this piece of gear, but it’s probably best you just head to Garmin’s own product page to have a much better overview of all the Fenix 6 Pro can offer.
 You’ll also find that it comes with 2 different lens options: the Sapphire lens (yes, real sapphire crystals) is literally scratch-proof, while the Solar lens can harvest solar energy to help the battery last even longer.
 If any of these options, as well as music, maps and wifi capabilities aren’t really what you’re after, you can also opt for the more affordable Fenix 6, classic version.